mikeallen-eco/pinelands_arthropods/README.md

 7. full_tax_lookup.csv - A lookup table to add higher taxonomy (families, orders, etc.) to MOTU table.
 File was created using the /scripts/add_higher_taxa.R script.

 /output
-These .rds files store model output that is referenced in the pinebugs_analysis_file.Rmd.
+These .rds files store model output that is referenced in the pinebugs_analysis_final.Rmd.